craineum/data-engineering/README.markdown

 ## Story: Receive subsidiary sales file
 1. Feature testing with capybara, if interfacing with QA or Product Owner/Manager would possibly use Cucumber.
+1. I typically don't test controllers as there should be no business logic there, features test the combining aspects of them.
 Tasks:
 1. Create app
 1. Create route, controller, views